ZaryabTamu/TgBan/README.md

 # Ban All Bot

-Ban All Bot is a powerful Telegram bot designed to help group administrators manage users efficiently.
-With simple commands, admins can ban, unban, kick, mute, or unmute all members in a group, as well as manage other admin functions like unpinning messages.
-It is particularly useful for cleaning up large groups or taking quick action against problematic users.
+A powerful Telegram bot with admin tools and utilities.

 ## Features

-- **Add the Bot to Groups:** Easily add the bot to any Telegram group using the provided link button.
+- Mass management commands (banall, kickall, muteall, etc.)
+- Broadcast messages to all users
+- User and group statistics
+- Sudo user support

+## Deployment

+1. Clone the repository
+2. Install requirements: `pip install -r requirements.txt`
+3. Set up environment variables in config.py
+4. Run the bot: `python -m hasnainkk`

+## Environment Variables

+- `API_ID` - Your Telegram API ID
+- `API_HASH` - Your Telegram API Hash
+- `TOKEN` - Your bot token from @BotFather
+- `SUDO` - Sudo users IDs (comma separated)
+- `START_IMG` - Start message image URL
+- `LOG_CHANNEL` - Log channel ID
+- `DATABASE_URL` - Database URL (optional)

+## Commands

+- `/start` - Start the bot
+- `/help` - Show help message
-- **Ban All Members:** Use `/banall` to ban all members in a group except admins.
-A powerful tool for group cleanup or removing problematic members.
+- `/banall` - Ban all members in a group
-- **Unban All Members:** The `/unbanall` command allows you to reverse the ban on all previously banned members in a group.
+- `/unbanall` - Unban all members in a group
-- **Kick All Members:** Use `/kickall` to kick all group members except admins.
+- `/kickall` - Kick all members in a group
-- **Mute All Members:** With `/muteall`, you can mute all group members in one go, preventing them from sending messages.
+- `/muteall` - Mute all members in a group
-- **Unmute All Members:** Unmute all group members using `/unmuteall`, removing any restrictions imposed on them.
+- `/unmuteall` - Unmute all members in a group
-- **Unpin All Messages:** The `/unpinall` command allows admins to unpin all pinned messages in the group.
+- `/unpinall` - Unpin all messages in a group
-- **Interactive Help Menu:** Accessible via the "Help" button, displaying detailed information about all commands.

-## Getting Started

-### Prerequisites

-Before you start, you will need:

-- A Telegram bot token from [BotFather](https://t.me/BotFather).
+- `/stats` - Show bot statistics
-- Generate your id from [𝖲𝗒𝗅𝖿𝗂𝖾](https://t.me/Sylfie_Roxbot)
-- Add [𝖲𝗒𝗅𝖿𝗂𝖾](https://t.me/Sylfie_Roxbot) in your group and Make admin
-- Python 3.10 or higher installed on your machine or server.
+- `/users` - Get list of all users
+- `/groups` - Get list of all groups
+- `/broadcast` - Broadcast a message to all users
+- `/log` - Get bot log file
-- A platform to run the bot (local server or cloud hosting).
+- `/restart` - Restart the bot

 ### Installation